MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing

 \section{Acknowledgments}

 We thank Catherine Eichhorn, Anthony Mustoe and Joseph Yesselman for useful discussions.
 Anthony Mustoe is also acknowledged for reading a preliminary version of this manuscript and providing useful suggestions.
+Giuseppe Sacco acknowledges financial support from the European Molecular Biology Organization (EMBO) through the EMBO Scientific Exchange Grant 11403.
 RPS acknowledges the interdisciplinary Thematic Institute IMCBio+, as part of the ITI 2021–2028 program of the University of Strasbourg, CNRS and Inserm, IdEx Unistra (ANR-10-IDEX-0002), SFRI-STRAT'US (ANR 20-SFRI-0012), and EUR IMCBio (ANR-17-EURE-0023) under the framework of the French Investments of the France 2030 Program.